My rent contracts in Japan

-One of my colleagues moved into the new apartment the other day.
-She said that she had to read the contract together with the owner for an hour.
-That’s what Japanese apartment contracts are!
+One of my colleagues recently moved into a new apartment in Japan and mentioned that she had to spend an hour reviewing the contract with the owner.
+This is typical for Japanese apartment contracts.

 The procedure of signing a contract

-I suppose you’ve heard a lot about shiki-kin (the so-called insurance fee) and rei-kin (the so-called contract fee).
-These transactions are clearly stated in the contract along with other procedures.
-For example, if you find a new place, you need to inform your landlord two months before you plan to move.
-There are a lot of minor rules in the contract as well.
-Some places do not allow kids, so families lookout for a “kids ok” sign in the contract.
+I’m sure you’ve heard about shiki-kin (the so-called insurance fee) and rei-kin (the so-called contract fee) when renting an apartment in Japan.
+These fees, along with other procedures, are clearly stated in the contract.
+For example, if you plan to move out, you need to inform your landlord two months in advance.
+There are also many minor rules in the contract, such as some places not allowing kids or pets, so families must look for a “kids ok” sign.
 Some places allow/do not allow animals and so on.
 Of course, everything is different if you buy a flat.
-But if you rent a flat, there is always a contract for you.
+But if you rent a flat, you have to follow what is written in the contract.

-Be sure to read (or translate and read) it carefully.
-Do not neglect it because it is written in Japanese.
-There are some useful regulations as who is responsible for cleaning the conditioner, or who is responsible for some repairs that you may need during the rental period.
+If you’re renting a flat in Japan, there is always a contract that you should read (or translate and read) carefully.
+Don’t neglect it just because it’s written in Japanese.
+The contract contains useful regulations, such as who is responsible for cleaning the air conditioner or who is responsible for repairs during the rental period.

 The funniest things that are written in contracts

-I’ve signed two contracts during my stay in Japan.
-The first one was particularly interesting.
-I was in Russia at that time, so I asked the housing agency that had ties with my university to find me a place to live.
-I couldn’t possibly look for the flats on my own.
-So, after a few emails I finally have a Skype video call to discuss the contract.
+During my time in Japan, I’ve signed two contracts, and the first one was particularly interesting.
+Since I was abroad, I had to rely on a housing agency affiliated with my university to find me a place to live.
+I couldn’t possibly search for flats on my own, so after a few emails, we finally had a Skype video call to discuss the contract.

-The contents of the contract are usually read outlaid during such discussions.
-If you have questions, raise your hand.
-My contact was a couple of A4 sheets of paper.
-Can you imagine what kind of reaction I had when I heard:
+During these discussions, the contents of the contract are typically read aloud, and you’re encouraged to ask questions if anything is unclear.
+My contract consisted of a couple of A4 sheets of paper.
+Can you imagine my reaction when I heard:

 Don’t bring poisonous snakes to the apartment